chichiwang/tamsui/docs/README.md

 ## Developing Locally

+### Running the Application

+Run `npm run watch` to run the development watch server.

+`npm run dev` will build and run the application in development mode. `npm run prod` will build and run the application in production mode.
+All of the above modes will run the server output through [pino-pretty](https://github.com/pinojs/pino-pretty).

+### Project Directories

 The `client/` directory is intended to house files specific to the client-side bundle.
 At the moment it only contains the entrypoint file, which [mounts and hydrates the root application](https://react.dev/reference/react-dom/client/hydrateRoot).

 The `app/` directory houses application-level concerns: the root application contains the html root, head, and body.
 The routes are housed in [app/dataRoutes](../app/dataRoutes) as a [data routes object](https://reactrouter.com/en/main/route/route).
 The reason the routes are not declared in [JSX](https://react.dev/learn/writing-markup-with-jsx) is for compatibility with rendering [React to a Node.js stream](https://react.dev/reference/react-dom/server/renderToPipeableStream).